PriyanKishoreMS/Web-Warden/README.md

 ## What's next for Web Warden | T131: localhost

 - Have additional features such as timer that can be set, which stops the browser when the timer runs out.
-- Some bugs has to be handled.
+- Some edge cases has to be handled.